 Little is known at the present moment as to why both brothers carried out the attack on Sunday and obviously now the police will be questioning Dzhokhar Tsarnaev.

 As Gordon Corera, the security correspondent for the BBC says that from the information already being gleamed from their t family and the trail of information from social media shows a young brother who seemed to be a well-adjusted student and his brother less adjusted and slowly drawing his brother into Islamist ideology.
-Both appearing possessing a special kinship with no sign of outside influence or support and were not part of a organised anti-American concern but rather “self-started” could be a greater worry to Americans.
+Both appearing possessing a special kinship with no sign of outside influence or support and were not part of a organised anti-American concern but rather “self-started” could be a greater worry.